center-for-threat-informed-defense/summiting-the-pyramid/docs/levelsexplanation.rst

    Levels and Observables

-We will describe and outline our research below on how we determined these different level.
+We will describe and outline our research below on how we determined these different levels.

 Operational and Environmental Variables
 ---------------------------------------